jarvisar/interpreter/README.md

 Currently, it supports binary operations such addition (+), subtraction (-), multiplication (*), division (/), exponents (**), floor division (//), and modulus (%).

 It also supports several functions, such as sin, cos, tan, sqrt, log, and exp.
-Currently the only unary operation supported is factorials (!).
+Also supports unary operations, such as factorial and negatives with non-numbers.
+E.g. `-(2 + 3)` outputs `-5`

 Works with integers, decimals, and negative numbers.
 Also supports parentheses, e.g. `(3 + 4) / 5` outputs `1.4` and `3 + 4 / 5` outputs `3.8`.